athletics all time home run leaders

-The Oakland Athletics have moved around a few times since being established in 1901.
-Prior to landing in Oakland (and before heading to Las Vegas), the team also played in Philadelphia and Kansas City.
+The Athletics have moved around a few times since being established in 1901.
+Before landing in Oakland (and before heading to Las Vegas), the team also played in Philadelphia and Kansas City.
 Even though the organization has been around for that long, only two players have slugged more than 300 home runs among the Athletics all time home run leaders.

 Now, let’s get into the details of the top five before listing the top 21 home run hitters in Athletics history.